1199 Park Avenue, 1199 Park Avenue, New York, NY 10128, Manhattan — Cooperative, 1961

 The building-owned garage is among the most economically meaningful attributes of 1199 Park.
 Per the 1997 financial statements, the garage generated approximately $372,000 in annual lease income to the cooperative corporation — representing roughly 16% of total corporation revenue at that time.
 The garage lease (held by an outside operator under a multi-year contract) materially reduces shareholder maintenance obligations and provides a cushion against capital expenditure requirements.
 The economic value of a building-owned garage on Park Avenue, in 2026 terms, is substantial — both as an ongoing income source and as a long-dated asset that may be subject to future re-tenancy at materially higher rates.

-For buyers, 1199 Park represents a particular tier of Carnegie Hill Park Avenue inventory: the BHS management standard, the institutional garage income cushion, mid-1920s vintage architectural credentialing, and central Museum Mile positioning at materially more accessible pricing than the 1928–1931 Candela / Cross & Cross / Carpenter trophy peak in Lenox Hill.
+For buyers, 1199 Park represents a particular tier of Carnegie Hill Park Avenue inventory: the public records management standard, the institutional garage income cushion, mid-1920s vintage architectural credentialing, and central Museum Mile positioning at materially more accessible pricing than the 1928–1931 Candela / Cross & Cross / Carpenter trophy peak in Lenox Hill.

 Architecture and unit composition